mborn1/pyoptex/docs/source/quickstart.rst

 the design.
 The figure below depicts the difference in interpretation.
 Both left and right are the same design, however, the runs are grouped differently in the middle column.
-The split-plot design requires a reset in for the second factor whenever the first resets.
+The split-plot design requires a reset in the second factor whenever the first resets.
 The generalized-staggered level design only resets when the factor level changes.

 .. list-table::
   :align: center
   :widths: 1 1
+  :class: no-border

   * - .. figure:: /assets/img/interpretation_splitk_plot.svg
         :width: 100%